-Thao (Liz) Nguyen is an associate physical scientist at the RAND Corporation with expertise in the area of homeland security, and a member of the Pardee RAND Graduate School faculty.
-She supported implementation and execution of the Joint Research Council (JRC) at Department of Homeland Security (DHS) Headquarters.
+Thao (Liz) Nguyen is a physical scientist at the RAND Corporation with expertise in the area of homeland security.
+She supported implementation and execution of the Joint Requirements Council (JRC) at Department of Homeland Security (DHS) Headquarters.
 Nguyen has facilitated and supported requirements development throughout DHS at an enterprise and component level.
-She is an expert in operational requirements with a focus on border security, law enforcement surveillance, and development of DHS strategy and implementation plans.
-Nguyen is also a certified professional cost estimator focusing on validating estimates of water and electrical infrastructures for the rebuild of Puerto Rico.
+She is an expert in operational requirements with a focus on border security, law enforcement surveillance, and cross components requirements.
+Nguyen is also a certified professional cost estimator with experience in validating over $50M in FEMA Public Assistance grants.
+Her portfolio of projects range from technology roadmaps to streamlining complex grant management processes.
 Her scientific expertise involves the functionalization, synthesis, fabrication, application, and metrology of inorganic, metallic, and polymer-based nanomaterials.

 Previous PositionsPostdoctoral research associate at the National Institute of Standards and Technology (NIST).